CROPPS

 The Center for Research on Programmable Plant Systems (CROPPS) is a trans-disciplinary research center funded by the National Science Foundation to develop systems for two-way communication with plants.
-The multi-institution program is led by Cornell University with partners at the University of Illinois, Urbana-Champaign, the University of Arizona and the Boyce Thompson Institute.
-The five-year project launched in 2021 with US$25 million in funding.
+The program is led by Cornell University with partners at the University of Illinois, Urbana-Champaign, the University of Arizona, the Boyce Thompson Institute, Colorado State University and Tuskegee University.
+The project was launched in 2021.

-Mission

-Its mission is to develop tools to listen and talk to plants and associated organisms that make up their microbiome.
-The project aims to understand how plants interact and communicate and grow a new field called digital biology.
+The project aims to develop tools to listen and talk to plants and associated organisms that make up their microbiome; understand how plants interact and communicate, and grow a new field called digital biology.
 CROPPS combines research expertise from plant sciences, engineering, computer science, and the social sciences to form an integrated approach to plant biological research and translation.